GLoganDR/accountability/README.md

 Description

-A political accountability app with Angular, PostgreSql, testing, travis, coveralls, hapi.js, and Node.js.
+A political accountability app with a gov tracker API and wrapper, Angular, PostgreSql, testing, travis, coveralls, hapi.js, and Node.js.

 Models